ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

     except (pyoasis.OasisException, pyoasis.PyOasisException) as exception:
         pyoasis.pyoasis_abort(exception)

+The function ``pyoasis.pyoasis_abort`` takes an exception as argument.
+It stops the execution  of all the processes after having displayed an error message and written information in the log files about the error and the context in which it took place.
+Another function is available, ``pyoasis.pyoasis_abort``, for the cases in which no exception has been raised.
+Its interface mimics the corresponding OASIS function.
+See Chapter 4 for more details.

 A more complete example involving exceptions can be found in ``test/apple_and_orange``, in the files ``receiver-orange.py`` and ``sender-apple.py``.
 These are used to test pyOASIS with a working